mirvora/hash-checker/README.md

 <img src="media/logo/ic_app.png" height="100px" />

+# ATTENTION

+### Any political topics, as well as users who started them, are blocked forever without the right to restore access!

+### This is a project repository, not a discussion platform!

 # Current app state

 The app is currently unsupported.
 You can create new [issues](https://github.com/hash-checker/hash-checker/issues) or ask me [questions](https://github.com/hash-checker/hash-checker/issues), but anything that involves making edits will at best be done by a third-party contributor.
 I will accept all new features and build new app versions by request.